 - Get training, educate yourself, try thinking up various solutions to critical situations.

 How to spot a problem before you set sail

 A dismasting is a huge complication and can result in serious consequences.
-There are several warning signs, thanks to which we can prepare for or even avoid the situation.
-Jirka Zindulka can offer advice on this.
+There are several warning signs, thanks to which we can prepare for or even prevent the situation.
+Here is some advice from Jirka Zindulka.

 Why does the forestay snap and the mast fall?
 The main reason is the roller furling genoa.
 Or rather an improperly installed genoa halyard.
 When properly installed, the halyard is sufficiently taut and leads from the upper halyard block to the mast exit plates and only then to the masthead sheave.

-It looks like the furling line tightens during furling and the genoa doesn’t move.
+This looks like the furling line gets tensioned and the genoa doesn’t move.
 When you pull even harder, something loosens and the genoa rolls up through one or two rotations.
 When there is only a gentle wind it’s not obvious, but during strong winds furling becomes very difficult or doesn’t work at all.
 Every time the furling stops, it jams the upper block of the genoa furler.
 As the block is not rotating, it results in increased pressure on the steel pivots in the upper section.

 After several years, individual steel lines start snapping.
 Then one day, usually while furling the genoa in strong winds, the entire steel line in the upper part of the forestay snaps and out of nowhere the mast crashes onto the deck.
 Sometimes it happens even without the sails, when choppy seas and forces working on the end of the mast cause the degraded steel line to snap.